This communication skills course for dealing with anger and frustration in the workplace will:

 - Suggest a plan for continuous self-development.

 Although most people don’t turn green and roar like the Incredible Hulk when they become angry, the damage they can do to themselves, their coworkers, and customers can have long-lasting effects.
 This workshop is designed for people employed in high-pressure environments.
-The program addresses why and how anger can happen, triggers and the wide range of reactions people can have to the same incident, how anger can influence and alter perception, physical and mental methods for coping with frustration, and tips for changing habits over time.
+The program addresses why and how anger can happen and the wide range of reactions people can have to the same incident.
+The course also discusses how anger can influence and alter perception, physical and mental methods for coping with frustration, and tips for changing habits over time.

 At this program’s conclusion, participants should be able to: